 2. Negotiate a Separation Agreement

-A separation agreement is a document outlining how you and your partner will handle the division of property, spousal support, and co-parenting.
+A separation agreement is a document outlining how you and your partner will handle the division of property, spousal support, child support, and co-parenting.
 A mediator, lawyer, or other dispute resolution practitioner can assist in negotiating this agreement.
-Depending on your unique needs, it may be important that the separation agreement is legally enforceable.
-Consulting with a lawyer will help ensure the separation agreement meets the applicable legal requirements and is within the framework of the family law parameters.
+Depending on your unique needs, it may be important to you to understand how the separation agreement can be enforced.
+Consulting with a lawyer will help ensure the separation agreement meets the applicable legal standard and is within the framework of the family law parameters.

 3. Mediation and Collaborative Law